Ballantine Books | 2018

 Right now, all sub-genres of thrillers are basically the same.
 All the writers are just fine and nothing against them, but they’re essentially telling the same kind of story in different settings and different outfits; stories that are predictable with twists we’ve already read some version of twelve times before.

-These books are underdeveloped as to be rushed to market while it’s hot.
+A lot of these books are underdeveloped as to be rushed to market while it’s hot.
 And I get it, but it’s setting the bar so low.
 They’re all given some variation of the same blurb by the same big names, and everyone is writing reviews about “page-turning” “wild rides,” while the titles are all about some girl doing something or knowing something and wearing a red coat.

 I’m over all of it.